 Once your expedition is set and all members finalized, you can pay the remaining amount of the royalty to acquire a final permit.
 Nepal Mother House Treks, upon receiving the payment, shall process the permit and acquire it again within one to two weeks.

-Changing of member route or the Peak:
+Changing of member route or the Peak

-After acquiring the preliminary permit, if you have any change of members, climbing route or the peak itself, you can apply again through our company at least 10 days before receiving the final permit.
-Your fees paid for the preliminary permit shall be applicable to your changed permits but please note that there is no refund if the changed permit’s final payment figure occurs to be lower than what you have already paid before for preliminary or the final.
+After acquiring the preliminary permit, if you have any change of members, climbing route, or the peak itself, you can apply again through our company at least 10 days before receiving the final permit.
+Your fees paid for the preliminary permit shall be applicable to your changed permits but please note that there is no refund if the changed permit’s final payment figure occurs to be lower than what you have already paid before for the preliminary or the final.